2012 Indianapolis 500: Television

 Time trials and Carb Day were covered live in the United States on NBC Sports Network.
 The on-air crew consisted of Bob Jenkins, Jon Beekhuis, and Wally Dallenbach Jr. Pit reporters included Marty Snider, Kevin Lee, Derek Daly, and Townsend Bell (who also qualified for the race).
-Robin Miller served as a reporter and "insider."
-During the Carb Day broadcast Bob Jenkins announced that he would retire from race broadcasting following the season finale in Fontana on September 15th to spend more time with his at the time ailing wife Pam who was diagnosed with brain cancer.
-Pam would pass away on October 25th.
+Robin Miller served as a reporter and "insider".
+During the Carb Day broadcast Bob Jenkins announced that he would retire from race broadcasting following the season finale in Fontana on September 15 to spend more time with his at the time ailing wife Pam who was diagnosed with brain cancer.
+Pam died on October 25.

 The 2012 Indianapolis 500 (race day) was broadcast live in high definition in the United States on ABC.
 ESPN3 simulcast the race with an alternate feed of twelve in-car cameras.
 The overnight television rating for the race was 4.1, and 1.9 for the pre-race.
 The Fast National rating of 4.34 and 6.9 million viewers marked the highest ratings since 2008.

 Radio

 The IMS Radio Network broadcast the race live on approximately 400 affiliates, as well as AFN, the LeSEA broadcasting network, and World Harvest Radio.
 The broadcast was carried on XM channel 94 and Sirius channel 212.
 Mike King served as chief announcer for the 14th year (18th year overall with the crew).
-Davey Hamilton, who did not secure a ride for the race (the first time since 2006), returned to the booth and served as "driver expert."
+Davey Hamilton, who did not secure a ride for the race (the first time since 2006), returned to the booth and served as "driver expert".

 For 2012, the commercial out-cues used were both renditions by the former "Voices of the 500" and those recited by drivers in the starting field.

 1070 The Fan broadcast nightly with Trackside with Curt Cavin and Kevin Lee, followed by Donald Davidson's The Talk of Gasoline Alley.